o-t-w/blog/src/content/blog/custom-properties.md

 ## Getting custom properties using the Typed OM API

-An alternative way to get the value of a custom property is using the Typed OM.
+To get the value of a custom property using the Typed OM:
 ```javascript
 const size = document.documentElement.computedStyleMap().get("--size");
 ```